Students at USM finance their education in many ways. This page is designed to help you gather information about your options.

 In addition to tuition, there are several fees which must be paid each semester.
 For complete information about tuition and fees, payment policies, and related information, please visit the Student Billing Office.

 Many undergraduate students receive some type of assistance through the USM Office of Financial Aid.
 Undergraduate students may be eligible for federal and state grants, work-study, and loans, in addition to scholarships.

-Graduate students commonly obtain loans, both subsidized and unsubsidized, to assist with their expenses.
+Graduate students commonly obtain unsubsidized loans to assist with their expenses.
 Half-time students (those taking at least six graduate credit hours per semester) are usually eligible for loans to cover tuition, books, and assist with living expenses.
 Full-time students (those taking at least 12 graduate credits per semester) are usually eligible for loans to cover tuition, fees, books and assist with living expenses.
 There are few government grant programs for graduate students; however, graduate students may be eligible for scholarships from university and private sources.

-For more information on financial aid and scholarship opportunities outside of the School, we recommend you visit the website of the Office of Financial Aid or call (207) 780-5250.
+For more information on financial aid and scholarship opportunities outside of the School,visit the USM Scholarship Portal.

 SEHD Graduate Assistantships